EijiGorilla/MMSP-ArcGIS/README.md

 However, WGS84 Web Mercator is a conical, meaning that **it perserves the direction and shape but distorts the size and area.** That is why, mappers often store data in WGS84 (EPSG 4326) only (blank in PCS) but display it in WGS84 Web Mercator (EPSG 3857).

-**Esri does not recommend that we use WGS84 Web Mercator in a large-scale mapping or analysis as it distorts the size and area**
+**Esri does not recommend that we use WGS84 Web Mercator in a large-scale mapping or analysis as it distorts the size and area.**
-However, we need to render 2D and 3D in web apps (smart maps) for mostly showing working progress, not analytics purposes.
+However, we need to render 2D and 3D in web apps (smart maps) for mostly showing working progress, not analytics purposes in a relative small scale.
 On the other hand, we may want to use WGS84 UTM Zone 51N (EPSG 32651) for static maps in ArcGIS Pro.

 Consequently, we take the following protocols